The Game of Kings. THE King of Games.

 Misdeal ("Pay a Quarter"): Something a player may say when the dealer deals a card that falls of the table or flips to the upside.
 In most cases, the dealer doesn't actually have to pay a quarter, but they can be charged two points (to the other player) in some versions of the game.

-Muggins (Cutthroat, Stealing Points): In this version of the game players steal points overlooked by the opponent and add them as their own, or steal the points they missed.
+Muggins (Cutthroat, Stealing Points): In this version of the game players can take any points that their opponent misses when counting.

 Nibs (knibs): When the dealer flips a jack.
 It's worth two pegging points.
 Also known as Heels.